jhmcstanton/rudder/README.md

 TODOs:

+- More tests & add a coverage tool
-- Add more unit tests
+- Add CI

 ## Non-Goals